-Our 6th, 7th, and 8th grade Mathematics courses follow an integration of curricula stemming from the New York State syllabus, the common core standards, the Expeditionary Learning, EngageNY and the CMP (Connected Mathematics Projects) a problem-centered approach.
+Our 8th grade Mathematic course follows an integration of curricula stemming from the New York State syllabus, the common core standards, the Expeditionary Learning, EngageNY and the CMP (Connected Mathematics Projects) a problem-centered approach.
 Within each course, students integrate the use of computers and calculators.
 Students are recommended for placement into math courses at each grade level.
 The major strands include problem solving, number concepts, ratio, proportion and percent, probability and statistics, algebra and geometry, and measurement and computer/technology awareness.
 Our math instruction will allow students to develop their reasoning skills, construct logical arguments, model and understand real world mathematical applications of what they learned.
 All with the goal of making sure students are competitive and transition successfully to any high school Algebra I course.
 All students take periodic assessments and the New York State Math Assessment.